rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

  * ping/pong frame : `PongMessage`
 ### Receiving Messages
 <=3 methods annotated with `@OnMessage` is allowed in one *endpoint*.
 One for each message type: `String`, `ByteBuffer`, `PongMessage`

+## 18.12 The Websocketbot Example Application
+### 18.12.1 Architecture of Websocketbot Example Application
+> The Java API for *WebSocket* specification requires that Java EE implementations **instantiate endpoint classes once per connection**.
+This facilitates the development of WebSocket endpoints, because you are guaranteed that only one thread is executing the code in a WebSocket endpoint class at any given time.
+When you introduce a new thread in an endpoint. as in this example, you must ensure that variables and methods accessed by more than one thread are *thread safe*...

 # Chapter 19: JSON processing
 ## JSON Processing in the Java EE Platform